Skip to content

 Appropriately Uses Anti-Psychotic Medication

-This figure gauges the percentage of long-term patients that were given antipsychotic medication.
-Increased usage of these drugs may suggest a facility is using these drugs to control patient behavior in situations where such medications aren't medically indicated.
-Nevertheless, some facilities need to rely more on these medications due to having more patients with dementia.
+This statistic gauges the percentage of long-term care patients who were given antipsychotic drugs.
+Excessive reliance on these medications may mean that a nursing home is using these medications to control patient behavior in situations where such medications aren't medically required.
+Nevertheless, some nursing homes need to rely more on these medications due to an increased number of residents with dementia.

 Appropriately Uses Anti-Anxiety Medication